ngjunsiang/laymansguide/season9/issue116/issue116.md

 Sometimes, you get a laptop with 2 or 4 GB of memory, and you wonder how it’s able to run Chrome with 46 tabs open; shouldn’t you have run out of memory by now?
 In the next issue, I’ll explain this trick that lets computers pretend they have more memory!

 I wanted to write this issue earlier in the season, but it just never presented an opportune moment.
+So let’s wrap up with it.

 **Sometime in the future:** What is: